donalthurley/articles/bitcoin.md

 In terms of the Byzantine Generals allegory it would be equivalent to each general asking his infantry to perform some time consuming task, a useles task like the ones given to Sysyphus, but one that can then be checked by the other generals and will prove his good intentions.

-Second and third generation cryptocurrency platforms use the more efficient Proof of Stake approach.
+Second and third generation cryptocurrency platforms are moving to the more efficient Proof of Stake approach.
 This is where participants put a deposit of some crypto coins down and are prepared to lose them if they are found to be cheating.
 In the allegory this would be like the generals staking some of their own physical gold coins as a sign of good will.